Ohio Public Transit Association | Advocacy

 A change in state tax law will erase millions of dollars in funding for transit and could result in service cuts, fare increases, and other negative impacts.
-OPTA's working hard to find a solution.
-Click here to for the latest news about this critical issue and to join in our effort to solve this fiscal dilemma.
+OPTA is working hard to find a solution.
+Click here for the latest news about this critical issue and to join in our effort to solve this fiscal dilemma.

-The Trump Administration's recently released budget blueprint calls for drastic cuts in transit funding.
-Learn more, then contact your legislator and urge them to invest in America's future by supporting public transportation.
+The Biden Administration has funded public transit at historic levels.
+Learn more, then contact your legislator and urge them to continue to invest in America's future by supporting public transportation.

 Hundreds of thousands of Ohioans utilize public transit every day, including veterans, seniors, people with disabilities, commuters and students.
 Check out the many ways transit improves the quality of life in our biggest cities, small towns, and rural communities.